-First, let us recall that within the last century there has been a massive southward shift of the centre of gravity of the Christian world, so that the representative Christian lands now appear to be in Latin America, Sub-Saharan Africa, and other parts This means that Third World theology of the southern continents. is now likely to be the representative Christian theology. present trends (and I recognize that these may not be permanent) the theology of European Christians, while important for them and their continued existence, may become a matter of specialist interest to historians (rather as the theology of the Syriac Edessence Church is a specialist matter for early church historians of today, not a topic for the ordinary student and general reader, whose eyes are turned to the Greco-Roman world when he studies the history of doctrine).
-The future general reader of Church history is more likely to be concerned with Latin American and African, and perhaps some Asian, theology.
-It is perhaps significant that in the last few years we have seen for the first time works of theology composed in the Third World (the works of Latin American theologians of liberation, such as Guttierez, Segundo and Miguez Bonino) becoming regular reading in the west - not just for missiologists. but for the general theological reader. fact that particular Third World works of theology appear on the Western market is not, however, a necessary measure of their intrinsic importance.
+Greco-Roman world when he studies the history of doctrine).
+The future general reader of Church p.
+227 history is more likely to be concerned with Latin American and African, and perhaps some Asian, theology.
+It is perhaps significant that in the last few years we have seen for the first time works of theology composed in the Third World (the works of Latin American theologians of liberation, such as Guttierez, Segundo and Miguez Bonino) becoming regular reading in the west-not just for missiologists, but for the general theological reader.
+The fact that particular Third World works of theology appear on the Western market is not, however, a necessary measure of their intrinsic importance.
 It simply means that publishers think them sufficiently relevant to the West to sell there.
 Theology is addressed to the setting in which it is produced.

 This is perhaps the first important point to remember about theology: that since it springs out of practical situations, it is therefore occasional and local in character.
 Since we have mentioned Guttierez, some words of his may be quoted here.
 Theology, he says, arises spontaneously and inevitably in the believer, in all who have accepted the gift of the word of God.
 There is therefore in every believer, and every community of believers, at least a rough outline of a theology.
-This conviction leads to another: whatever else theology is, it is what Guttierez calls "critical reflexion on Christian practice in the light of the word".
+This conviction leads to another: whatever else theology is, it is what Guttierez calls 'critical reflexion on Christian practice in the light of the word'.
 That is, theology is about testing your actions by Scripture.

-In this, of course, we are hearing the typical modern Latin American theologian, who is stung by the fact that it has taken Marxists to point out things that Amos and Isaiah said long ago, while Christians have found good theological reasons to justify the position of Jeroboam, Manasseh and Dives; and is nagged by the remark of Bernanos that "God does not choose the same men to keep his word as to fulfil it".
+In this, of course, we are hearing the typical modern Latin American theologian, who is stung by the fact that it has taken Marxists to point out things that Amos and Isaiah said long ago, while Christians have found good theological reasons to justify the position of Jeroboam, Manasseh and Dives; and is nagged by the remark of Bernanos that 'God does not choose the same men to keep his word as to fulfill it'.
 But it is likely to be the way of things also in Africa.
-The domestic tasks of Third World theology are going to be so basic, so vital, that there will be little time for the barren, sterile time-wasting by-paths into which so much Western theology and theological research has gone Theology in the Third World will be, as theology in recent years. at all creative times has always been, about doing things, about things that deeply affect the lives of numbers of people.
-We see something of this already in South African Black Theology, which is literally about life and death matters (As one South African Black Theologian put it to me "Black Theology is about how to stay Christian when you're a Black in South Africa, and you're hanging on by the skin of your teeth.")
-There is no need to go back to wars of religion when men shed blood for their theologies: but at least there is something to be said for having a theology about things which are worth shedding blood for.
+The domestic tasks of Third World theology are going to be so basic, so vital, that there will be little time for the barren, sterile time-wasting by-paths into which so much Western theology and theological research has gone in recent years.
+Theology in the Third World will be, as theology at all creative times has always been, about doing things, about things that deeply affect the lives of numbers of people.
+We see something of this already in South African Black Theology, which is literally about life and death matters (As one South African Black Theologian put it to me 'Black Theology is about how to stay Christian when you're a Black in South Africa, and you're hanging on by the skin of your teeth.')
+There is no need to go back to wars of religion when men shed blood for their theologies: but at least there is something to be said for having a p.
+228 theology about things which are worth shedding blood for.
 And that, Third World Theology is likely to be.